 For more information and ideas, check out my article on which fruits will grow best on a trellis.

-By now, you have a much better idea of the difference between a trellis, a pergola, and an arbor.
+Now you have a much better idea of the difference between a trellis, a pergola, and an arbor.
 You also have some ideas about what plants to use to complement these structures and make them look great in your yard or garden.

 I hope that you found this article helpful – if so, please share it with someone who can use the information.
-If you have any questions about trellises, pergolas, or arbors, please leave a comment below.

 You might enjoy this article about cute and clever garden bridge ideas.

 Ground cover plants can prevent soil erosion and add style to your yard.
 Some ground cover plants can even survive and thrive in shady garden locations.
 So, what are some white ground cover...

 Shrubs help to prevent soil erosion and add some privacy to your yard.
 Some evergreen shrubs can survive and thrive in a shaded yard.
 So, what are some evergreen shrubs for shade? ...